Travel Insurance With Medical Conditions

 blueCheck icon

-Pre-existing condition waivers require purchasing insurance within 7 to 21 days of your first trip payment, with lookback periods ranging from 60 to 180 days depending on the provider.
+Pre-existing condition waivers require buying insurance within 14 to 21 days of your first trip payment.
+Lookback periods range from 60 to 180 days, depending on the provider.

 blueCheck icon

-You must declare all medical conditions even if controlled by medication.
-Failing to disclose diabetes, heart disease, cancer, or disabilities voids your entire policy and leaves you responsible for all medical costs abroad.
+Declare all medical conditions even if controlled by medication.
+Failing to disclose diabetes, heart disease, cancer or disabilities voids your entire policy and makes you responsible for all medical costs abroad.

-Heart disease, cancer, diabetes, and physical disabilities don't automatically disqualify you from travel insurance coverage.
-You'll need to disclose your condition during purchase, meet pre-existing condition waiver timing requirements, and understand how your specific medical condition affects coverage limits and costs.
+Heart disease, cancer, diabetes and physical disabilities don't automatically disqualify you from travel insurance.
+Disclose your condition during purchase, meet pre-existing condition waiver timing requirements and understand how your medical condition affects coverage limits and costs.

 Medical Conditions vs. Pre-Existing Conditions